Sucharita4u/Sucharita4u/README.md

 -->
 ### I am a Data Science Enthusiast

-- 🔭 I’m currently working on Capgemini As a Associate Consultant.
+- 🔭 I’m currently working on Capgemini as a Associate Consultant.
 - 🌱 I’m also pursuing Masters Programe in Data Science at Simplilearn.
-- 👯 I’m also Currently building different Projects related to Data Sceince.
+- 👯 I’m Currently building different Projects related to Data Sceince.

 ### Connect On Me: